Learning Culture at Wren Academy Enfield

 At Wren Academy, we want to develop our students into lifelong learners, equipped for the challenges of living in a rapidly changing society.
 Our learning culture is steeped in evidence-informed practice on metacognition, teaching students to think not just about what they are learning, but how they are learning.
 Metacognition is thinking about one’s thinking.
 It is the process of planning, monitoring and then assessing what has been learned to enhance academic understanding and performance.
 The Wren Academies Trust’s learning culture supports this through the language of the 6Rs.
 This means that both inside and outside of the classroom, we will intentionally create opportunities for our young people to develop six characteristics (or learning habits) that we believe enable our students to live life to the full and become powerful learners.

 - Resourceful: Solving problems, stewarding resources and exercising creativity

 - Relational: Self-aware, empathetic, collaborative and able to recognise boundaries

 - Resilient: Showing determination, focus and hope when facing challenges and disappointments

 - Reverent: Appreciating awe and wonder, valuing others and having humility

 - Reflective: Thoughtful, strategic and willing to revise plans

 - Redemptive: Forgiving, learning from mistakes and living in a sustainable way

-All lessons will be planned with specific learning objectives to develop one or more of the learning muscles.
-In this way, there is an explicit focus on how learning will be taking place as well as what learning takes place.
-Lessons will be regularly observed by teachers and student observers who will then discuss the learning.
+Lessons at Wren Academy Enfield are planned with specific learning objectives in mind and – as well as teaching subject specific knowledge - develop one or more of the learning habits.
+Through the 6Rs, there is an explicit focus on how learning takes place, as well as what learning takes place.